UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ## Introduction to the technique

-Taint analysis is a method that allows you to track the spread of unverified external data on the program.
-Getting such data into critical sections of the code can lead to various vulnerabilities, including SQL injection, cross-site scripting
+Taint analysis allows you to track the propagation of unverified external data through the program.
+If this kind of data reaches critical code sections, it may lead to vulnerabilities, including SQL injections, cross-site scripting (XSS) and others.
-(XSS) and many others.
-Attackers can use these vulnerabilities to disrupt the correct operation of the system, obtain confidential data or conduct other unauthorized operations.
-Taint analysis helps to find the described mistakes at the compilation stage.
+Attackers can use these vulnerabilities to disrupt correct system operation, get confidential data, or perform other unauthorized operations.
+Taint analysis helps to find these mistakes at the compilation stage.

-The key idea of the approach is that any variable that can be changed by an external user stores a potential security threat.
-If this variable is used in some expression, then the value of this expression also becomes suspicious.
+The key idea of the approach is that any variable an external user can change stores a potential security threat.
+If the variable is used in some expression, then the value of this expression also becomes suspicious.
-Further, the algorithm tracks and notifies of situations when any of these marked variables are used in dangerous command execution, for example, direct queries to the database or the computer's operating system.
+The algorithm tracks situations when the variables marked as suspicious are used in dangerous command execution, for example, in direct queries to a database or an operating system.

-For its work, taint analysis requires a configuration in which program methods can be assigned one of the following roles.
+Taint analysis requires a configuration, where you assign one of the following roles to each method in a program.

 - Taint source — a source of unverified data.
-  For example, it can be a method for reading user input or a method for obtaining a parameter of an incoming HTTP request.
+  For example, it can be a method for reading user input, or a method for getting a parameter of an incoming HTTP request.
-  The Taint source execution result is called marked.
-The semantics of the method determines which mark will be applied to the variable.
+  The Taint source execution result is marked.
+The method semantics determines the mark to be applied to the variable.
-  Moreover, the name of the mark can be completely arbitrary, since it is chosen by the one who writes the configuration.
+  The name of the mark can be completely arbitrary, since it is chosen by the one who writes the configuration.
-  For example, it can be set that the `getPassword()` method marks its return value with a "sensitive-data" mark.
+  For example, according to configuration, the `getPassword()` method marks its return value with a "sensitive-data" mark.
 - Taint pass — a function that marks the return value taking into account the marks in its arguments.
-  Depending on the implementation, marks can be applied not only to the result of the method but also to the object `this`, and on the input parameters.
-For example, it can be set that the concatenation method `concat(String a, String b)` marks its result with all marks from `a` and from `b`.
+  Depending on the implementation, marks can be applied not only to method results but also to a `this` object, and to input parameters.
+For example, you can configure the `concat(String a, String b)` concatenation method to mark its result with all the marks from `a` and `b`.
 - Taint cleaner — a function that removes a given set of marks from the passed arguments.
-  Most often, this is some kind of validation method that verifies that the user has entered data in the expected format.
+  Most often, this is a kind of validation method that verifies that the user has entered data in the expected format.
-  For example, the `validateEmail(String email)` method removes the XSS mark upon successful completion of the checks, because now there is no unverified data in the `email` that can lead to vulnerability of cross-site scripting.
+  For example, the `validateEmail(String email)` method removes the "XSS" mark upon successful check completion, because no unverified data in the `email` object that can now lead to cross-site scripting vulnerability.
-- Taint sink — a receiver, some critical section of the application.
+- Taint sink — a receiver, a critical section of an application.
-  It can be a method of direct access to the database or file system, as well as any other potentially dangerous operation.
+  It can be a method that accesses a database or a file system directly, or perform other potentially dangerous operations.
   For the Taint sink, you can set a list of marks.
 Variables with specified marks should not leak into this taint sink.
-  For example, if a value marked "sensitive-data" is passed to the logging function, which prints its arguments directly to the console, then this is a developer mistake, since data leaks.
+  For example, if a value marked as "sensitive-data" is passed to a logging function, which prints its arguments directly to the console, then this is a developer mistake, since data leaks.

 The taint analysis algorithm scans the data flow graph, trying to detect a route between a method from a set of Taint sources and a method from Taint sinks.
-The UnitTesBot taint analysis is implemented inside the symbolic engine to avoid a large number of false positives.
+The UnitTesBot taint analysis feature is implemented inside the symbolic engine to avoid a large number of false positives.

-### Example
+**Example**

-Consider an example of a simple function in which there is an SQL injection vulnerability: if an attacker enters the string `"name'); DROP TABLE Employees; --"` into the variable name, then he will be able to delete the Employees table along with all the data that was stored in it.
+Consider an example of a simple function with an SQL injection vulnerability inside: if an attacker enters the string `"name'); DROP TABLE Employees; --"` into the variable name, then it will be possible to delete the `Employees` table with the data in it.

 ```java
 class Example {